StevenBlack/vocab/million-dollar-words.md

 answer.
 The plural is nodi.

+### Nodus Tollens
+An emotion; The realization that the plot of your life doesn't make sense to you anymore

 ### noisome
 If you think this has to do with an assault on the ears, you've got the wrong organ.
 Strangely enough, the word means foul-smelling.
 The diaper bin is